mocnik-science/osm-psychology/docs/ContributionsJson.md

 ## Details

-For extracting tag information, json format is recommended.
-An R script to read the json file to R is provided [here](scr-r/readJSONtoR.R).
+For extracting tag information, JSON format is recommended.
+An R script to read the JSON file to R is provided as [scr-r/readJSONtoR.R](scr-r/readJSONtoR.R).

 ## Examples